Unblocking Looping Thought Patterns: 6 Tips for Stopping Them

 5. Take action.
 Now join up with your imagination and correct the thoughts that are stopping you from living life in the moment.

 I know you are very proficient at using your imagination, but maybe you do not know to effectively use your imagination to improve your life.
 Whether you know it or not you use your imagination to create images that support blocking thoughts and you generate feelings of anxiety, fear, and worry which is counter-productive to your emotional, physical, mental and spiritual health.
 Instead of always expecting only bad things to happen to you based on your past or worrying about things in the future which might never happen in the name of “being cautious”, create positive thoughts to fixate on.
 Make a decision to imagine these new thoughts happening in your present situations, relationships, outcomes, and future successes.
 Also, create new “feel good” images to connect with your new positive thoughts.

 6. Develop discipline.
 So in order to embed the new list you've created, you need to develop a new positive habitual thought pattern.
 Extract 10 of the most important thoughts with the most powerful associated emotions in your list.
 Now, repeat the list to yourself 20 times a day with your eyes closed while you mentally visualize the imagines you developed for each as well as feel the associated emotions connected thoughts.
 This is a very powerful combination.
 Also, give yourself permission to open your mind to accept new possibilities.

 “See it, believe it, feel it and desire it and it will become true.”

-If you put these 6 tips into action, you will soon produce a new positive patterns of thoughts.
-These new thoughts will embed into your mind and become part of your mental life.
+If you put these 6 tips into action, you will soon produce new positive and productive patterns of thoughts.
+These new thoughts will embed into your mind over time and become part of your mental life.